 These are the qualities that employers in the IT industry look for.
 These days, you need more than stellar expertise in information technology, you will also need the skills to communicate with the company board and other stakeholders.

 It will really pay off to not only know technology and management, but to also have people skills and know how to think outside the box.

 With an IT leadership degree at Deakin, the industry experience you have acquired so far know will be formally recognised, and you can carry on working while you obtain your master’s degree in only 12 months.
 Your course is 100% online, it’s flexible and modular so you can study when it suits you.

 You’ll have access to world-class experts in the industry who will share their inside knowledge with you and who know the field, nationally and globally.
 You will also be assigned a personal Success Adviser, who will guide and support you from the day you enrol to the day you graduate.

-Learn more about our innovative Professional Practice degree in IT leadership, where you can use your experience to gain a master’s degree.
+Learn more about our innovative Master of Information Technology online, where you can use your experience to gain a master’s degree.
 Get in touch with our enrolment team on 1300 043 524.